djizco/react-bulma-companion/README.md

 React Bulma Companion's [component documentation](http://react-bulma-companion.surge.sh/) was built with Storybook.

+You can also see React Bulma Companion in use [here](https://github.com/djizco/mern-boilerplate/tree/master/client/components).

 ## Legacy Support

 The current Bulma version this library supports is `0.9.1`, however React Bulma Companion was created with the idea of legacy support in mind.